Industrial IoT (IIoT) architecture patterns with Azure IoT Central

 Use the REST APIs to extend your solution in companion experiences and to automate interactions.

 Use data export to stream data from your industrial assets to other services.
 Data export can enrich messages, use filters, and transform the data.
 These capabilities can deliver business insights to industrial operators.
-For example, see the IoT Central sample for calculating overall equipment effectiveness (OEE) of industrial equipment.

 Secure your solution